Bono-Mudau/Weather_app/README.md

 ##Project Description

-A web application that fetches **real-time weather data** and displays current and forecasted weather conditions.
+A web application that fetches weather and displays current and forecasted weather conditions.
-Built using **HTML5, CSS, and JavaScript**, the app provides users with temperature, humidity, wind speed, cloud cover, and precipitation information for any city or the user’s current location.
+Built using HTML5, CSS, and JavaScript, the app provides users with temperature, humidity, wind speed, cloud cover, and precipitation information for any city or the user’s current location.

 ## Features